Simulation data#

 - Raises:

-child could not be removed
+ScadeOneExceptionchild could not be removed

-- append_value(py_value: Any) None #
+- append_value(py_value: Any) None#

 Add a value to an element or appends to the last sequence of values if any.
 This method shall NOT be used to add a single value after a multiple cycles sequence as it would also be repeated alongside the previous sequence.
 Prefer using append_values([py_value]) instead in such case.